Albertdemian/Robot_vjm/README.md

 This repo is a matlab implementation of virtual joint model approach for the tripteron manipulator

-File "task" is the main file in this library
+#File "task" is the main file in this library

+any function that needs a flag, it's either 'x' , 'y' or 'z' as each sub chain works in a different plane
+      this flag is to specify which one you need

 here a name list of each function and its purpose:

 - Inverse_kin_trip: